Mirena is a hormonal intrauterine device (IUD) that can provide long-term birth control (contraception).

 The device is a T-shaped plastic frame that's inserted into the uterus, where it releases a type of the hormone progestin.
 To prevent pregnancy, Mirena:

 - Thickens mucus in the cervix to stop sperm from reaching or fertilizing an egg

 - Thins the lining of the uterus and partially suppresses ovulation

-Mirena prevents pregnancy for up to five years after insertion.
+Mirena prevents pregnancy for up to seven years after insertion.
 It's one of several hormonal IUDs with Food and Drug Administration approval.

 Why it's done